campd/itchpad/README.md

 Install https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/.
 More about this on the [Getting started with cfx page](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Getting_Started_With_cfx).

-Make changes to project, then run:
+Then run:

+    grunt watch

+Now just make changes to the project and it will auto post to the running browser.

+If you'd rather use your own cfx, then use:

+    cfx xpi
-    ../addon-sdk/bin/cfx xpi ; wget --post-file=itchpad.xpi http://localhost:8888/
+    wget --post-file=itchpad.xpi http://localhost:8888/

 Now reload the `chrome://itchpad/content/itchpad.xul` page and it should be running the latest version.

-This is automated with the `grunt watch` command.
-See the [gruntfile](Gruntfile.js for more information).
-Run:

-    npm install
-    grunt watch